Time to read: 9 min

-The histogram of O-ring interference shows that all failures are happening on the right tail of the distribution, meaning there is too much interference.
+The histogram of O-ring interference below shows that all failures are happening on the right tail of the distribution, meaning there’s too much interference.

-Given that there is room on the left tail of the distribution, a simple fix is to adjust one of the dimensions in the stackup to shift the assembly distribution left.
-We can simulate this by reducing the piston ring groove diameter from 22.5mm to 22.45mm, while keeping all tolerances the same.
+Given that there is room on the left tail of the distribution, a simple fix is to adjust one of the dimensions in the stack up to shift the assembly distribution left.
+We can simulate this by reducing the piston ring groove diameter from 22.5mm to 22.45mm while keeping all tolerances the same.
 Simulating this condition reduces failure to 0.1118% by centering the O-ring interference distribution between the left and right tail cutoffs.
-This is visualized below
+You can see the difference below.

-- The samples you draw from the probability density functions must actually be random samples, otherwise your models will not represent the population accurately.
+- The samples you draw from the probability density functions must be random samples.
+Otherwise, your models will not represent the population accurately.

-- The law of large numbers dictates that as sample (trial) count increases, model accuracy increases.
+- The law of large numbers dictates that as the sample (trial) count increases, model accuracy increases.